Enter your keyword

 On 1 January 2015 Savage was permanently appointed as a judge of the Western Cape High Court.

-At the opening of Parliament in February 2015 – an event broadcast live on television, radio and other media – President Jacob Zuma faced a rowdy rebellion from members of the opposition Economic Freedom Fighters.
-The EFF members, with their red overalls, demanded answers about the millions of public money spent upgrading Zuma’s private homestead – and were determined to stop proceedings until they got an answer.
+While primarily a labour law specialist, her love for constitutional law never left her.
+At the opening of Parliament in February 2015 – an event broadcast live on television, radio and other media – President Jacob Zuma faced a rowdy rebellion from members of the opposition, the Economic Freedom Fighters.
+The EFF members, in their red overalls, demanded answers about the millions of public money spent upgrading Zuma’s private homestead – and were determined to stop proceedings until they got an answer.
 As soon as Zuma took to the podium, the EFF chanted “point of order!” while banging their plastic mineworkers’ hats on the parliamentary benches, causing a loud din in the chamber.
-The Speaker sought to bring the house to order but to no avail.
+The Speaker sought to bring the House to order but to no avail.
+Remarkably, while all of this was going on, the television feed was fixed on the Speaker’s face and not on the dramatic scenes playing out in the chamber.
+Journalists also couldn’t live-tweet the drama as their cellphones were jammed.

-These two incidents became the subject of litigation in Primedia Broadcasting v Speaker, a case that came before a full bench of 3 judges in the Western Cape High Court.
-Primedia went to court to declare as unconstitutional and invalid the Speaker’s decision to block the television feed from showing what was actually happening, and the ‘signal-jamming’ that prevented journalists from tweeting.
-The Speaker argued that the Parliament was well within its rights to block the broadcast of disorder in the chamber, in line with internal policies, and courts had to respect that.
+These two incidents became the subject of litigation in Primedia Broadcasting v Speaker, a case that came before a full bench of three judges in the Western Cape High Court.
+Primedia went to court to declare unconstitutional and invalid the Speaker’s decision to block the television feed from showing what was actually happening, and the ‘signal-jamming’ that prevented journalists from tweeting.
+The Speaker argued that Parliament was well within its rights to block the broadcast of disorder in the chamber, in line with internal policies, and courts had to respect that.
 Furthermore, the signal-jamming decision was taken as a security precaution in the face of threats to the President and Deputy President.
 Two judges of the High Court upheld the Speaker’s decision and dismissed Primedia’s application.
-However, Savage wrote the lone dissenting judgment.
-She found that the Speaker’s decisions to limit broadcast and jam the signal were constitutionally invalid as they violated journalists constitutionally protected rights, and key principles such as openness and transparency.
-She wrote:

 “Openness repels the exercise of secret power and ensures accountability to the people.
 The measures unreasonably limit public access to a visual broadcast of important events involving elected representatives in a manner which requires such information to be obtained only from the print media or, as is increasingly the case, from social media.
 Given our country’s torrid history of censorship and media restriction, the measures are unreasonable in their impact on openness, accountability, free expression and media freedom.”

 On appeal, the Supreme Court of Appeal reversed the High Court’s majority decision and upheld Savage’s minority judgment as correct.
+However, Savage’s most important contributions as a judge may have come from the labour law domain – her first love.

+Through her judgments, Savage has helped stamp out the scourge of sexual harassment in the workplace.
+Three cases illustrate this point.
 In Liberty v M, an unfair discrimination claim by an employee who had resigned due to sexual harassment she suffered under her line manager, Savage held that the employer, Liberty, had failed to take reasonable steps to protect employees and was liable to compensate the victim R250 000.

 In the Campbell Scientific Africa (Pty) Ltd v Simmers case, an employee was found guilty of sexual harassment and dismissed.
 He challenged his dismissal as substantively and procedurally unfair.
 The Labour Court agreed, finding that, although his conduct was inappropriate, it did not amount to sexual harassment.
 On appeal, Savage reversed the Labour Court’s judgment and found that the conduct complained of was indeed sexual harassment.
 As such, the employee’s dismissal was both procedurally and substantively fair.